 And there are many reasons behind anti-social behavior.
 Without using professional terms and without doing an in-depth analysis regarding the known factors involved in anti-social behaviors, I will only say here that the main thing that I think we should consider when considering this type of behaviors, is the presence of psychotic manifestations.
 People who present psychotic symptoms or have been diagnosed with disorders in the schizophrenia spectrum or other psychotic disorders should be protected by existing laws.
 These laws should prevent them from having direct access to contexts and objects that they could use to harm themselves or others.
 Guns included.

 Leaving the psychotic disorder cause aside, most individuals displaying extreme anti-social behaviors do not suffer from mental illnesses that can be considered the root of their behavior.
 This means that they most likely are capable of analyzing, planning and choosing their actions.
 Laws don’t do much for these individuals.
-If they decide to act in an extended aggressive manner, they will find a way to either use the laws to their advantage – like we’ve seen in the Las Vegas shooting, or completely ignore the existing laws and do what they want.
+If they decide to act in an extended aggressive manner, they will find a way to either use the laws to their advantage – as we’ve seen in the Las Vegas shooting, or completely ignore the existing laws and do what they want.
 Many of them consider that going through with the violent actions they’ve planned is more important than the potential punishment that they can get after the fact.

 Laws don’t work as discouragement for people who don’t value laws.
 And that is the case with many people who display extreme anti-social behavior.